UPCOMING EVENTS

-Castle Volunteers Work Day
+Castle Volunteers Work Day - Sat 7 Dec 2024

 Dear all,

-Our work days take place on the first Saturday of each month.
-We meet, mid-morning, at the Castle Orchard (see map, further down this page).
-Our next such day is Saturday 2 Nov 2024.
-We'll start at 10.00am as usual.
-We're never short of things to do.
+Throughout the year, we're never short of things to do.
 Some tasks are more physical than others, but we like to think that there is something for everyone.
 No-one is left out, the companionship is priceless, and every ounce of effort is appreciated.
-Jobs-wise, our old standards include bracken clearing, maintaining the viewing platform, and tackling various items in the orchard.
-Always, all are welcome.
-I hope you can make it along and join us for the day.
+Jobs-wise, our old standards include bracken clearance and tackling various items in the orchard, but sometimes there are one-off tasks, such as painting the new wooden steps, and, at other times, our schedule is guided by seasonal demands.
+Always, all volunteers are welcome.
+I hope you can make it along and join us for a day, now and again.
 No prior experience is necessary.
-Just turn up - or, for further information, contact me, Lorna, on e-mail via secretary@tarbertcastle.info
+Just turn up - or, for further information, contact me, Lorna, on e-mail via secretary@tarbertcastle.info.

 Regards